emirbalic/ColorPicker/README.md

 # ColorPicker
-# a very simple page meant to be used as a RGB trainer
+a very simple page meant to be used as a RGB trainer quite a few cool intermediate features